jmosbech/spell-it/README.md

 # spell-it #
-Small Node.js module that writes out numbers as words in English, French or Danish.
+Small Node.js module that writes out numbers as words in English, French, Indonesian or Danish.

 ## Usage ##
 Install: